Nau mai, haere mai | Welcome

 - Pastoral support services through Salvation Army Officers.

-- The Salvation Army: We can connect you with essential services and support such as budgeting, food parcels, other addiction programmes, Recovery Church and community ministry activities.
+- The Salvation Army: We can connect you with essential services and support such as budgeting, food parcels, other addiction programmes and Recovery Church.

 - We can also help connect you to other health and social services depending on your needs e.g. GP, Mental health services, legal support, housing, Work and Income etc